Here's everything else you need to know about Autistic Spectrum Disorder

 - Autism Diagnostic Observation Schedule (ADOS) – ADOS is a standardized diagnostic test for Autism Spectrum Disorder (ASD).
 The test consists of a series of structured and semi-structured tasks that involve social interaction between the examiner and the patient.

 - Childhood Autism Rating Scale (CARS) –This assessment tool works by rating your child’s behavior, characteristics, and abilities against the expected developmental growth of a typical child.
 This test evaluates characteristics like an emotional response, relationship to people or objects, adaptation to change, fear and nervousness, etc.

 - Gilliam Autism Rating Scale (GARS) – GARS assists teachers, parents, and physicians in identifying ASD in individuals and estimating its severity.
 It is one of the most widely used instruments for the assessment of autism spectrum disorder (ASD) in the world.

 - Pervasive Developmental Disorders Screening Test (PDDST) – PDDST is a screening tool designed to identify ASD in children between 12 to 48 months old.
-Consisting of a 23-item questionnaire, it is designed to be used by the child’s parent or other main caregivers.
+Comprising a 23-item questionnaire, it is intended for use by the child's primary caregiver.

 There is no cure for autism spectrum disorder, and there is no one-size-fits-all standard autism treatment.
 Reputed autism centers in Bangalore treat autism to maximize the child’s functions, reduce their symptoms, and support consistent learning and development.
 There must be an early intervention during the preschool years because it can help build your child’s social, communication, behavioral, and functional skills.